FAQ

 What’s a “varietal”?

-A varietal is simply a specific type of grape.
+A varietal is a specific type of wine made from a single, “purebred” grape.
 For example, Chardonnays, Merlots and Cabernet Sauvignons are all varietals.
-A blend is a combination of two or more varietals.
-Bordeaux is an example of a blend.
-Meritage is another common name for a blend of at least two types of grapes.
+A blend is simply a combination of two or more varietals.

 Because wine tasting is subjective, this boils down to a matter of personal preference.
-I’ve tasted a few wines under $10 that will blow the doors off wines two or three times the price.
+I’ve tasted a few wines in the $15 to $25 a bottle price range that will blow the doors off wines at twice the price.
 I do feel that when I pay a higher price for a wine I expect it to taste better.
-If you seldom break the magic over-$10 a bottle barrier, splurge a bit and try something higher priced.
-You might really notice a difference in quality.
+If you seldom break your self-imposed price barrier, splurge a bit and try something higher priced.
+You should really notice a difference in quality.
 Still afraid to take the plunge?
-Check for recommendations first because they can help point you in the right direction.
+Check for my and other’s recommendations first because they can help point you in the right direction.

 How come you don’t write any bad reviews about wines?

 When people approach me about wine selections they usually ask, “What do you like to drink?” or “What do you recommend?”
 They never ask, “What’s a wine that I should totally avoid?”
 With that in mind, I usually try to steer people towards something that impressed me, hoping that they’ll feel the same way.
 If people try a particular wine and don’t like it, they won’t buy it anymore.
-And if sales decline the winemaker has a couple of options; change winemaking styles or get out of business.
 There are a lot of good wines being produced today.
 I just can’t see expending the time and space to say negative things about a particular wine.
 I’d rather alert people to some of the better choices available and give credit to those who are doing an outstanding job in an industry that is growing increasingly competitive.